Effect of potential fluctuations on shot noise suppression in mesoscopic cavities: Introduction

 This property has been often investigated in relationship with the ratio of the dwell time in the cavity $\tau_D$ to the characteristic quantum scattering time $\tau_Q$ or Ehrenfest time~\cite{aleiner,suk,brouwer,whitneyshom}: if $\tau_D \gg \tau_Q$ quantum diffraction will have sufficient time to generate a quantum chaotic, noisy behavior.

 In several papers the achievement of quantum chaotic dynamics has been attributed to the classically chaotic shape of the cavity~\cite{aleiner} (a stadium, for example), to the presence of impurities in the body of the cavity~\cite{natpap} or of irregularities in the boundary~\cite{blanter,heusler,natpap}.
-However, it has been demonstrated by Rotter {\sl et al.}~\cite{rotter} and by some of us~\cite{pmepl}, by means of numerical simulations, that the essential source of the diffraction leading to the 1/4 suppression factor is represented by the openings where the cavity connects to the leads.
-Indeed, the cavity can have a perfectly regular shape, such as a rectangle, with a completely flat potential inside, and, still, will exhibit a Fano factor of 1/4, as long as the conditions on symmetry and on the width of the constrictions (which must be narrow enough to guarantee the presence of sufficiently strong diffraction) are satisfied.
-We notice that, since the apertures, which have a size comparable to the Fermi wavelength $\lambda_F$, are the source of the diffraction, the uncertainty $\delta \theta$ in the diffraction angle will be rather large, since it is given by $\delta \theta=\lambda_F/a$, where $a$ is the size of the scatterer~\cite{allark}.
-This implies that a substantial divergence of the trajectories is achieved without the need for classical chaos.
+However, it has been demonstrated by Aigner {\sl et al.}~\cite{aigner} and by some of us~\cite{pmepl}, by means of numerical simulations, that a Fano factor of 1/4, corresponding to the RMT result for a symmetric cavity, is achieved also in a cavity with a perfectly regular shape, such as a rectangle, with a completely flat potential inside, as long as the conditions on symmetry and on the width of the constrictions (which must be narrow enough to guarantee the presence of sufficiently strong diffraction and a long enough dwell time for the electrons) are satisfied.
+In a rectangular cavity diffraction originates from the apertures and from the corners.
+Since such features have a size comparable to the Fermi wavelength $\lambda_F$, the uncertainty $\delta \theta$ in the diffraction angle will be rather large, being given by $\delta \theta=\lambda_F/a$, where $a$ is the size of the scatterer~\cite{allark}.
+This implies that a substantial divergence of the trajectories can be achieved without the help of classical chaos.